Home » Project Outcomes » Exchanging Knowledge and Transferring Technology for Gender Equity

 You can find more details in the Colloquium Report

-SUMMER SCHOOL AND BOOT CAMPS TO DEVELOP FUTURE LEADERS
+SUMMER SCHOOL TO DEVELOP FUTURE LEADERS